iron-fish/ironfish/README.md

    1. Run `yarn test` at the root of the project
    1. Run `yarn test:watch` in ./ironfish or ./ironfish-cli if you want the tests to run on change
    1. Run `yarn test:coverage:html` if you want to export the coverage in an easy-to-use format (open the index.html file in the coverage folder of the project)

+## Running Benchmarks and Performance Tests

+1. Rust benchmarks:
+   - `cargo benchmark` is a cargo alias, defined in `./.cargo/config.toml`
+   1. `cargo benchmark` to run all benchmark tests
+   1. `cargo benchmark -- simple` to run only benchmarks containing the text 'simple' in the name
+1. Typescript benchmarks:
+   1. `cd ironfish`
+   1. `yarn test:perf`

 ## Structure of the repository